 Those interested in learning more about the economics and operational reasoning behind the switch from ERD to eGLD can watch the AMA that was put on by the Elrond team following the launch of the mainnet.

-Buying & Storing ERD
+Buying & Trading eGLD

 Since the coin was launched by Binance Launchpad it should come as no surprise that nearly all the trading volume is on the Binance Exchange.
-There are only a handful of other exchanges who list the coin, and the only other significant trading volume is at Bilaxy.
+There are only a handful of other exchanges who list the coin, and the only other significant trading volume is at OKEx.

 Having said that though, the turnover on Binance is really quite impressive.
 In fact, compared to similar market cap coins, Elrond has much higher levels.
 This bodes well for execution of large block order on Binance.

 The run-up in the price of the ERD token ahead of the mainnet launch is also highly encouraging, especially when you consider the lack of coverage by cryptocurrency exchanges for the token.
+That’s also been followed up by a rise in the value of the new eGLD token, showing that the token value has staying power.

 Certainly, the team seems very competent, with a deep skillset.
 So far they have performed very well, hitting deadlines and deliverables as promised.
 This alone is valuable in the blockchain space.